Grilling season is upon us, and I’m taking full advantage with easy, breezy Mediterranean grilled Chicken Kabobs.

 Tips for Skewering with Success

-You can make these chicken kabobs with metal skewers or wooden skewers.
+You can make this grilled chicken kabob recipe with metal skewers or wooden skewers.

 - If using metal skewers like these or these, be sure not to touch the skewer ends after the kabobs are cooked, as they will be HOT.
 Use a hot pad or tongs to hold the skewer end while you remove the chicken and vegetables from them prior to eating.

 - If using wooden skewers like these, soak the skewers in water for 20 minutes prior to grilling to prevent them from catching on fire.
 (Trust me, they will catch if you skip this step.)

 - My other big skewer tip is do not crowd the vegetables and chicken together too tightly when threading.
 The chicken and vegetable pieces can lightly touch, but you want to make sure the heat can circulate so that the chicken cooks through.